ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/brave_new_world/brave_new_world.md

     * Land: Land registry available to everyone where no-one can alter the information if they are not following the right processes and verification steps.
 Integrated with ultra reliable augmented reality and GPS systems.
     * Companies: Universal company registration with all relevant information available in a unified way.
 Data super well protected and only modifiable with well-defined processes.
     * Products: Records of every container coming in & out of the country with contents, purpose, parties involved, …
+> TODO: (anyone) Below, should we remove 'needs help from mainland'
 * Allow every OurTown Resident (company or person) to send money to each other in the most transparent way (needs help from mainland):
-> TODO: (anyone) Should we remove 'needs help from mainland'
     * Free of charge for non commercial transactions
     * Supports offline transactions where either one or zero parties involved are connected to the internet
     * **Can even function where there is no (or limited) electricity!**